Hari-Nagarajan/fairgame/README.md

 #### Start Up

-On first launch the bot will prompt you for your Amazon credentials.
+Previously your username and password were entered into the config file, this is no longer the case.
+On first launch the bot will prompt you for your credentials.
 You will then be asked for a password to encrypt them.
 Once done, your encrypted credentials will be stored in `amazon_credentials.json`.
 If you ever forget your encryption password, just delete this file and the next launch of the bot will recreate it.
 An example of this will look like the following: